9 Relaxing steps to master the art of doing nothing by Julie Furlong

 Which lead me to write this month’s post.

 There was a time in my life when I hated the thought of myself doing nothing, for many reasons.
-Firstly, earlier in my life it was the fear of my father finding out I was doing nothing and being accused of being lazy (Read: Brave Business Lessons).
+Firstly, earlier in my life it was the fear of my father finding out I was doing nothing and being accused of being lazy (Read: 13 Essential tips to remember when starting a business).
 Then later is was just sheer guilt.

 Little did I know or think then that doing nothing is a great self-investment and changes your thinking.
 This sort of state will leave you fully relaxed - it’s like having a holiday and coming back refreshed with new ideas plunging back into opportunity and activity.